Boundedness results for 2-adic Galois images associated to hyperelliptic Jacobians: Introduction

 There have been many results stating that $G_{\ell}$ has finite index in $\GSp(T_{\ell}(J))$ under various hypotheses for the polynomial defining the hyperelliptic curve.
 For instance, Y. Zarhin has proven this for large enough genus in the case of hyperelliptic curves defined by equations of the form $y^{2} = f(x)$ or $y^{2} = f(x)(x - \lambda)$ with $\lambda \in K$, where the Galois group of $f$ is the full symmetric or alternating group (\cite[Theorem 2.5]{zarhin2002very} and \cite[Theorem 8.3]{zarhin2010families}; see also \cite[Theorem 1.3]{zarhin2013two} for a variant of this where the curve is defined using two parameters).
-A. Cadoret and A. Tamagawa have also proven (\cite[Theorems 1.1 and 5.1]{cadoret2012uniform}) that for any family of hyperelliptic Jacobians over a smooth, geometrically connected, separated curve over $K$, this openness condition will be satisfied for the $\ell$-adic Galois action associated to all but finitely many fibers, and that in fact the indices of the $\ell$-adic Galois images corresponding to these fibers are uniformly bounded.
+A. Cadoret and A. Tamagawa have also proven (\cite[Theorems 1.1 and 5.1]{cadoret2012uniform}) that for any family of hyperelliptic Jacobians over a smooth, geometrically connected, separated curve over $K$, this openness condition will be satisfied for the $\ell$-adic Galois action associated to the fibers over all but finitely many of the $K$-points of the base, and that in fact the indices of the $\ell$-adic Galois images corresponding to these fibers are uniformly bounded.
 However, there have been very few results which give explicit bounds for the index of $G_{\ell}$ in $\GSp(T_{\ell}(J))$ in such cases.

-Our aim in this paper is to give some similar results on the openness of the $2$-adic Galois images in the group of symplectic similitudes associated to Jacobians of hyperelliptic curves whose defining polynomials satisfy certain hypotheses, and to provide formulas giving explicit bounds for the indices of the $2$-adic Galois images in these cases.
-(Unfortunately, our method currently cannot tell us anything about the $\ell$-adic Galois images for odd primes $\ell$.
-However, we are hopeful that it can be strengthened to show the openness of the $\ell$-adic Galois images as well under the same or similar hypotheses as is implied by the Mumford-Tate conjecture, and to show that the $\ell$-adic Galois images contain the full symplectic group for almost all $\ell$.)
+Our aim in this paper is to give some similar results on the openness of the $\ell$-adic Galois images in the group of symplectic similitudes associated to Jacobians of hyperelliptic curves whose defining polynomials satisfy certain hypotheses, and to provide formulas giving explicit bounds for the indices of the $2$-adic Galois images in these cases.
+(Unfortunately, our method currently cannot give us explicit bounds for the indices of the $\ell$-adic Galois images for odd primes $\ell$.)

 We state our main results below.
 In these statements as well as in the rest of the paper, we use the following notation.
 For any integer $N \geq 1$, we denote the level-$N$ congruence subgroup of $\Sp(T_{2}(J))$ by $\Gamma(N) := \{\sigma \in \Sp(T_{2}(J)) \ | \ \sigma \equiv 1 \ (\mathrm{mod} \ N)\}$.
 We denote the ring of integers of a number field $K$ by $\mathcal{O}_{K}$.
 Finally, we write $v_{2} : \qq^{\times} \to \zz$ for the (normalized) $2$-adic valuation on $\qq$.